farhiongit/minimaps/README.md

 If (and only if) the operator sets `*remove` to a non-zero value,

   - the element will be removed from the map thread-safely ;
-  - the operator **should** keep track and ultimately free the data passed to it if it was allocated dynamically (otherwise data would be lost in memory leaks).
+  - the operator **should** keep track and ultimately free the data passed to it if it was allocated dynamically before insertion into the map (otherwise data would be lost in memory leaks).

+> `data` does not belong to the map.

 The `map_operator` should return `1` if the operator should be applied on further elements of the map, `0` otherwise.
 In other words,